SkynetLabs/skynet-kernel/README.md

 skylinks of every kernel module that gets imported by the test suite, by libkernel, and by other modules.
 This is high priority to fix.

+The extension will prevent the web browser from working at all if there is no Internet connection.
+This is medium priority to fix.

 There are a bunch of other places in the code where things are done in strange or inefficient ways.
 The kernel is very much in a state of 'it started working so we stopped touching it for now', we will be going thorugh the kernel over